Yoga & Stress

 For vitality, there are physical postures called asanas and breathing exercises called pranayama.
 The postures increase range-of-motion through stretching and reinforce joint stability through strengthening.
 The effect of both is to reduce stress on a muscular-skeletal level, but yoga postures also have an effect on endocrine glands responsible for hormonal output which brings one into homeostasis - equilibrium on a biological basis - and on the neurotransmission of the nervous system which can actually influence the degree to which we feel pain.

-The respiratory system is the only system that operates under both involuntary and voluntary control.
+The respiratory system is the only system that operates under both voluntary and involuntary control.
 States of worry, anxiety, depression, fear, and anger produce an involuntary pattern of breath that is counter to our natural breathing.
-By voluntarily interceding and breathing in a prescribed way according to yoga, one can reverse those states, return to one's natural state, and perceive reality more simply and clearly.
+By voluntarily intervening and breathing in a specific way according to yoga, one can reverse those states, return to one's natural state, and perceive reality more simply and clearly.

 Meditation is another practice to detach oneself from a situation in order to take a more global and objective view.
 It uses sustained concentration in a relaxed state to look deeply into a situation where creative solutions can arise more spontaneously.
-Scientific studies of Tibetan monks who have spent 20+ years meditating have shown that actual structures of the brain develop differently.
+Scientific studies of Tibetan monks who have spent 20+ years meditating have shown that certain structures of the brain develop differently.
 The angular cingulate is consistently well-developed in Tibetan monks.
 It is a structure in the pre-frontal cortex which is considered to be the interface between the executive function and the limbic system, the "emotional" brain.
 It serves as our impulse control, keeping us out of trouble from pursuing impulses that our executive function recognizes as bringing us into danger.